raiyan24r/messenger-chatbot-tutorial/README.md

 ### Steps For Creating The Chatbot :
  1. Creating a Facebook App
- 2. Connecting app to the page
+ 2. Connecting App to the page
- 3. Connecting app to webhook
+ 3. Setting Up Webhooks
  4. Receiving and Processing Webhook Events
- 5. Sending different Messages
+ 5. Sending Different Messages
  6. Setting Up Final Chatbot
  7. Submitting App for Review